JonEilers/analyticalgenomics.org/_data-cleaning/Fastqc.md

 fastqc
 ```

+If FastQC looks like it is having difficulty importing data, it could be due to [hardcoded memory limits](https://githubmemory.com/repo/nf-core/eager/issues/650).
+An easy fix is adding more threads using the -t followed by the number of cpu threads you want to use.

 FastQC also works with long read data generated using PacBio or Oxford Nanopore Technology platforms.
 So long as the read files are in FastQ format, it should work.

 ## Results